Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Synchronous/asynchronous framework

-In \cite{communicationDisMLwithPS}, Li et al. proposed an efficient algorithm named Delayed Block Proximal Gradient Method.
+DistBelief~\citep{dean2012large} is an early asynchronous framework that is capable of harnessing computing clusters with thousands of machines for large-scale model training.
+It proposes \textit{Downpour SGD}, an ASP-SGD optimization method, which involves multiple workers processing data in parallel to compute their own updates and communicating with the PS.
+Later, Li et al.~\citep{communicationDisMLwithPS} proposed an efficient algorithm named Delayed Block Proximal Gradient Method.
 In this algorithm, only a block of parameters is asynchronously updated per iteration.
-So only a part of parameters is needed to be transmitted between master and workers without waiting.

-Grishchenko et al. \cite{AsynDisMLspar} proposed an asynchronous distributed algorithm that features a sparsification of upward communications (workers-to-master).
-They implemented sparsification by a uniformly sampling selection of local update entries, which makes communication more efficient.
-We will thoroughly discuss the sparsification technology in Section \ref{sec:sparsification}.
+Consequently, only a portion of the parameters is required to be transmitted between the master and workers, and the waiting is not necessary.
+To further reduce the communication costs, Grishchenko et al.~\citep{AsynDisMLspar} developed an asynchronous distributed algorithm that incorporates sparsification of upward communications (workers-to-master).
+Sparsification (\S\ref{sec:sparsification}) is implemented by uniformly sampling a selection of local update entries to enhance communication efficiency.

-Without the need to wait for the slow workers, the asynchronous training has been proven to be faster than synchronous ones.
-However, asynchronous algorithms often result in lower convergence performance.
-Hence synchronous SGD is still the state-of-the-art in the data center setting \cite{RevistSynSGD}.
+Asynchronous frameworks provide better system performance by addressing straggler problems.
+Nevertheless, asynchronous algorithms suffer from inferior convergence performance.
+Consequently, synchronous SGD remains the state-of-the-art method in the data center setting if workers have uniform hardware and workloads~\citep{RevistSynSGD}.